 Parking - Students living on campus are provided with parking near their residence halls.
 Commuter students may park in "South P Lot" (off Stony Brook Road) and take the campus bus to the Health Sciences Center/University Hospital.
-There are a limited number of parking passes available for purchase to access the Health Sciences Center garage.
-If you hope to park in the HSC garage, you may be able to purchase your monthly parking pass online.
-Certain access cards will only work after 3:00pm.
-When purchasing your card, verify what hours your card will open the gate to the HSC garage.

 Vehicle Registration - It is important that you register your vehicle on campus via the website (www.parking.sunysb.edu).
 The parking hang tag is generated by computer and mailed to you.